7Backwards/WalletVault/README.md

 ## App Store

-I am currently in the process of submitting the app to the App Store, soon there will be a testflight beta link and then a link to the app on the app store.
+I am currently in the process of submitting the app to the App Store, meanwhile here is the beta testflight link: https://testflight.apple.com/join/4wsV2Y7T .
+Let me know if you have some feedback!

 ## Installation